websharks/alert-box-shortcode/README.md

 # alert-box-shortcode

-Alert by Shortcode for WordPress by WebSharks.
+Alert Box Shotcode for WordPress by WP Sharks™.